lFreecss/Mega-Man-Requiem/docs/README.md

 game.
 The update modules are called every iteration of the game, and the cleanup module is called when the game closes.
 The structure of the game counts with an entity system for the game objects and another one for the UI.

 The game is made with the extern C++ libraries SDL and PUGI XML.
+We also use Brofiler and Tiled.

 ### Innovation

 We made a pause button for the third assignment.
+Timer saves the time when the game is paused.

 ## Installation